 The touchpoint chart report provides statistics about touchpoint hits, based on the period you have selected and on the granularity you require.
 You can also see the calculated change in hits compared to the previous time period.
 You can also see the change in hits, compared to the previous period.

 You can see statistics for:

-NOTE: Visitors on your website may be merged into one contact.
-For more information, see Contact-visitor mapping.
+NOTE: You can merge website visitors into one contact.
+For more information, see Contacts.

-For example, the touchpoint you are tracking is downloading a whitepaper.
+EXAMPLE: You have defined a touchpoint for downloading a whitepaper.
 Visitor A and Visitor B hit the touchpoint.
 The total hits are 2.
-However, Visitor A and Visitor B are merged in one Contact since they are the same person downloading the whitepaper from two different locations.
-Thus, the unique hits are equal to 1.
+However, Visitor A and Visitor B are merged in one Contact, because they are the same person who is downloading the whitepaper from two different locations.
+Therefore, the unique hits equal to 1.